 While forum websites certainly exist on their own, they’re also valuable as an extension of an existing site.
 For example, an educational website may include a forum where students can chat about courses and answer each others’ questions.
-Language learning app Duolingo does this, with a section for each of its languages as well as other topics like educators, troubleshooting, and general discussion.
+Community platform app Duolingo does this, with a section for forums, blogs, articles, wikis, and more

 SaaS companies also often leverage forums as a support resource.
 Products with strong developer communities are invaluable in lowering the learning curve of a product — as are knowledge bases, our final website type.

 11. Knowledge Base